 Breakfast at Neighbourgoods Market

-Perhaps some locals may tell you that Neighbourgoods Market is busy, but that’s one of the things I love about it, along with: the vibe, the ambiance and the venue.
+Even if you only have 48 hours in Cape Town during a weekend, make sure you visit Neighbourgoods Market.
+Some locals may tell you that Neighbourgoods Market is busy, but that’s one of the things I love about it, along with: the vibe, the ambiance and the venue.
 This weekly Saturday market takes place at The Old Biscuit Mill in Woodstock, where you can buy organic produce from farmers, homemade goodies and pastries from chefs and bakers.
 Although at times the meals may be a little pricey that’s only because it’s artisanal, small batch home-cooked food and often organically sourced.
 Before you leave, buy trinkets or odds and ends for your home made by local artists, or perhaps even a bottle of local wine by which to remember your stay in Cape Town.

 Where: 373 Albert Road, Woodstock (about 15 minutes drive from the Green Point Park run)